Arik Ascherman

-Arik Ascherman (אריק אשרמן; born 1959) is an American-born Israeli Reform rabbi, and executive director of the Israeli human rights organization Torat Tzedek-Torah of Justice.
+Arik Ascherman (אריק אשרמן; born 1959) is an American-born Israeli rabbi, and executive director of the Israeli human rights organization Torat Tzedek-Torah of Justice.
 For 21 years, starting in 1995, he served as co-director (1995–1998), executive director (1998–2010), director of special projects (2010–2012) and president and senior rabbi (2012–2017) for Rabbis for Human Rights, an Israeli organization.

-As a human rights activist, he has spearheaded activities to defend Palestinians against Israeli settler violence, worked for socioeconomic justice for Israelis, and advocated on behalf of Israel's Bedouin citizens.
+As a human rights activist and a follower of Reform Judaism, he has spearheaded activities to defend Palestinians against Israeli settler violence, worked for socioeconomic justice for Israelis, and advocated on behalf of Israel's Bedouin citizens.
 He has been frequently attacked and subject to beatings by settlers, and has stood trial several times for acts of civil disobedience.
 He appears in the 2010 documentary Israel vs Israel.
 He is fluent in both Hebrew and Arabic.